aarathi97/aarathi-vistex/README.md

 ### Recommendation

+Moving the homegrown CRM to a cloud based CRM like salesforce
 ## Contrast between cloud and non-cloud based solutions

 The services that the cloud vendor offers will always have an impact on the deployment architecture of a cloud-ready application.
 The choice of cloud services becomes even more crucial for an application that must operate under strict compliance and data residency restrictions.